Islam in England: Maghrebis

-Terrorism
+Conflicts

 Social disturbance began in the Muslim community in England in 1988 with the publication of the satirical novel The Satanic Verses in London.
 Ayatollah Khomeini condemned the book with a fatwa in 1989.
 The Satanic Verses controversy led to Muslim men first in Bolton and then in Bradford organised book-burnings.

 The 7 July 2005 London bombings were a series of coordinated blasts that hit the public transport system during the morning rush hour, killing 52 people and also the four bombers.
 The latter were British Muslims, three of Pakistani and one of Jamaican heritage.
 They were apparently motivated by Britain's involvement in the Iraq War and other conflicts.
 In response, Dr. Afifi al-Akiti, the KFAS Fellow in Islamic Studies at the Oxford Centre for Islamic Studies, and the Islamic Centre Lecturer in Islamic Studies in the Faculty of Theology – University of Oxford, wrote an internationally acclaimed Fatwa against terrorism titled "Defending the Transgressed by Censuring the Reckless against the Killing of Civilians".

 In May 2013, British soldier Lee Rigby was publicly killed in Woolwich, London.
 Two converts to Islam of Nigerian heritage were found guilty of the murder, one of them having claimed to be a soldier of Allah as his unsuccessful legal defence.

 In 2017, there were four terrorist attacks: the Westminster attack, the Manchester Arena bombing, the 2017 London Bridge attack and the Parsons Green train bombing.

+On 20 June 2020, Khairi Saadallah carried out the 2020 Reading stabbings in Forbury Gardens, Reading, England, killing three men and injuring three others in a knife attack that police and the courts classified as an act of Islamist terrorism.

 Position in society

 Poverty

 According to analysis based on the 2001 census, Muslims in England face poor standards of housing, poorer levels of education and are more vulnerable to long-term illness, and that Muslims in the UK had the highest rate of unemployment, the poorest health, the most disability and fewest educational qualifications among religious groups.
 The figures were, to some extent, explained by the fact that Muslims were the least well-established group, having the youngest age profile.

-Conversely, Muslim Council of Britain estimates that there are more than 10,000 British Muslim millionaires.
+Conversely, there are estimated to be around 10,000 British Muslim millionaires.
 There is a growing substantial British Muslim business community, led by multi-billionaires such as Sir Anwar Pervez.